sontungdt7/app.zerolend.xyz/README.md

  -/:             :/-  -/:             :/.     ://:         `/////////////-
 ```

-# Aave protocol interface :ghost:
+# ZeroLend protocol interface :ghost:

-An open source interface for the decentralized liquidity protocol Aave
+An open source interface for the decentralized liquidity protocol ZeroLend

 Enabling users to:

-- Manage and monitor their positions on the Aave Protocol, and the overall status of it
+- Manage and monitor their positions on the ZeroLend Protocol, and the overall status of it
-- Manage and monitor their positions on the Aave Safety module
+- Manage and monitor their positions on the ZeroLend Safety module
-- Participate in the Aave Governance
+- Participate in the ZeroLend Governance

 ## How to use